“My 1st attempt of baking Mango Cake”

 8) Top another layer of cake.
 Spread another half amount of whipped cream just on top or covering the whole cake.
 Next, place another half amount of the chunky diced mangoes on top evenly.
 Chill decorated cake in the refrigerator till ready to serve.

-Look at the goody again!
+Look at the goodness again!
 By eating just the mango flavoured cake itself tastes very flavoursome, too.
 Not as greasy as marble or butter cake, this mango cake gives a fresh zesty relish in the palate.
 Yes, before it was topped and filled with creamy mangoes.

 The fragrance of mango flavour from the freshly baked hot cake was over-whelmed, even before adding the creamy topping and real mango flesh as its filling.